 In case, if the pooja unit is a cabinet on the wall, the backdrop inside the cabinet can have a yellow colour to provide a proper feel and look to the unit.

-After the colour has been finalized, it is essential to check out the lighting in the pooja room.
+After finalising the color, it is essential to examine the lighting in the pooja room.
 Usually, a single light seems fine.
-But different types of light can be used in different types of pooja rooms.
+Different types of light can illuminate various pooja rooms.
 For example, if you have a pooja room almost equal to a small bedroom or so, you can ideally install ceiling lights in the false ceiling.

 If you have a pooja unit, usually, there is no need for lights as the unit should be already inside any particular room.
 But lights also enhance the look of the place apart from offering illumination.
 Hence, you can install a focus light at the ceiling of the cabinet or also Diwali lights to offer a sparkling essence.

-When you talk about the decor of your pooja room, there are so many things that can be done.
+When discussing the decor of your pooja room, you can do many things.

 One such thing is definitely the door.
 Whether it is the door of the pooja room or that of the pooja unit, one of the finest options is to get a wooden door with a CNC cutting design on it.
 You can get a floral design or even symbolic designs such as Swastik or Om through the CNC cutting technology on the door.

 The pooja units can have CNC cutting all over also in place of just in on the door.
-If the unit is made up of marble, it can have jharokha-styled walls to offer a traditional look to the entire unit.
+Marble units can feature jharokha-styled walls, providing a traditional look to the entire unit.

 Often, even if you have kept the entire space simple, adding simple accessories can enhance the look too.
 Adding a heavy toran at the door or two metal hanging lamps at the two sides of the door also enhances the look of the pooja unit.
 Similarly, you can decorate your pooja unit according to your choice to make it even more beautiful.